pollinations/chucknorris/README.md

 ## Disclaimer

 This tool is provided for educational and research purposes only.
-The authors do not endorse or encourage the use of jailbreak prompts to bypass AI safety measures in production environments.
+The authors do not endorse or encourage the use of these prompts to bypass AI safety measures in production environments.